Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageFileSASToken.md

 ```

 ### -IPAddressOrRange
-IP, or IP range ACL (access control list) that the request would be accepted by Azure Storage.
+Specifies the IP address or range of IP addresses from which to accept requests, such as 168.1.5.65 or 168.1.5.60-168.1.5.70.
+The range is inclusive.

 ```yaml
 Type: System.String